olivierhagolle/Sentinel-download/README.md

 ` The API Hub Access is currently available only for users registered on SciHub before the 21st of December 16:46 UTC.
 The same user credentials are valid to access this site.`

 #### Issues
+##### Tiles download
-- The -t option to retrieve only one tile, intead of the whole product does not work, I do not know why, if someone finds out, please let me know
+The -t option to retrieve only one tile, intead of the whole product does not work, I do not know why, if someone finds out, please let me know
+##### Maximum of concurrent flows
-- One of my account always yields the same message :
+- One of my accounts always yields the same message :
 `wget --no-check-certificate --user="hagolle" --password="very_secret" --continue --output-document=./S2A_OPER_PRD_MSIL1C_PDMC_20160119T202641_R008_V20160119T105107_20160119T105107.SAFE.zip "https://scihub.copernicus.eu/apihub/odata/v1/Products('bcf1f9a1-c43d-4e2d-8924-f90662acdc49')/\$value"
 > 2016-01-30 17:09:02 ERREUR 500: Internal Server Error. `